-The other night, I had one of the most traumatic experiences of my life.
-I entered my bedroom just in time to see a huge cockroach leap right into my bed!!
+The other night, I had a slightly traumatic experience: I entered my bedroom just in time to see a huge cockroach leap right into my bed!!

 I ran from the room screaming.
 (WHY MY BED?
 WHY?!)

 When I collected the fortitude to go back and find the cockroach, I discovered it in the very last place I wanted to see it: Up the dress of the beloved teddy bear that sits by my pillow!!!